ryankaplan/pattern-based-ot/README.md

 # PBOT (Pattern Based OT)

-This project is a server and client for the Pattern-based Operational Transform algorithm as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].
-This is published with permission from Prof. Sun.
+This project is a server and client for the Pattern-based Operational Transform algorithm as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) This implementation is published with permission from one of the authors - Prof. Sun.

 I'm building this project for fun -- I want to better understand OT.
 And implementing an OT algorithm seemed like a good start.
-It's not a library intended for production use but I'm making it public anyway in case others find it interesting or the code useful.
+It's not a library intended for production use.
+I'm making it public in case others find it interesting or the code useful.

+What's exciting about pattern-based OT?
+Here are two that I find particular
+cool:

+1. PBOT doesn't require any transformation of operations on the server.
+Most OT algorithms involve transformation work on the server which impacts scalability and which limits technology choices if you want to write your OT code only once.

+2. Sends local ops to the server immediately.
+This is in contrast, for example, to the Google Wave OT algorithm which waits for outbound ops to come back before sending more.
+This helps performance and avoids a complex client/network state machine.

+# This implementation

 There aren't any known bugs in the OT code but, again, this is *not* built to be a production-ready library.
 For example: